Planning Spearfishing Trips – Domestic Travel

 One of the biggest considerations in any travel is getting local knowledge.
 It is extremely hard to just roll into a new area and figure out how to get after big fish.
 Local knowledge can be found a couple different ways.
 If you are going after offshore species it defiantly pays to use a charter boat.
 If they are experienced with spearfishing, or do spearfishing on their own, they will be that much better off in showing you the local area.
 Keep in mind that you should communicate expectations with any person you are hiring to make sure you are on the same page.
 It keeps anyone form having a bad time, and limits bad decisions on when and where you want to dive.

 Hiring a local guide is also an option for trips.
 What is the difference between a charter and a guide?
 Good question.
 A guide is with you in the water showing you what needs to be done and helping you in the water.
 Many charters have guides available, but they are not a guarantee.
 Be sure to ask for a guide if that is something you want.
 Guides can also work independent of charters.
 There are some places where guides can help with shore dives.
 In some areas this can produce fish.
 It just depends where you are.
 One thing is for sure, local knowledge is always valuable.
+If you want to do a DIY (Do It Yourself) try too get information from a local either directly through research.
+Here is a great example of a great blog post going over spearfishing Rhode Island.

 If all else fails you should check with the local dive shop to see what you can expect from the area.
 The information you get may be limited, but it defiantly beats knowing nothing.